cephidstar/learnworks_public/BigQuery.md

 From an observability perspective, BigQuery is particularly suited for storing and analyzing observability data, such as event data produced by performance monitoring applications.
 BigQuery is highly scalable and it includes powerful features such as a high bandwidth data analysis engine, supported by machine learning.
 BigQuery also supports the monitoring of its own performance, by computing and storing metrics around the operations executed upon the data it houses.

-In this course, you'll become familiar with BigQuery through hands-on practice, by executing SQL queries in both the BigQuery Sandbox and through the BigQuery command-line tool.
+In this course, you'll become familiar with BigQuery through hands-on practice, by executing SQL queries in both the BigQuery SQL Workspace and through the BigQuery command-line tool.

-By the the end of this course, you'll have a working knowledge of BigQuery, your BigQuery Sandbox and Linux command line tool will be up and running, and you'll be equipped to continue experimenting with SQL on your own, using the many BigQuery resources that Google and other practitioners provide.
+By the the end of this course, you'll have a working knowledge of BigQuery, your BigQuery SQL Workspace and Linux command line tool will be up and running, and you'll be equipped to continue experimenting with SQL on your own, using the many BigQuery resources that Google and other practitioners provide.

 ## Connecting to the BigQuery Sandbox

-The BigQuery sandbox is available to anyone with a Google Account at no cost.
+The BigQuery Workspace is available to anyone with a Google Account at no cost.
 However Google requires you to have set up a payment method, for at minimum, verification purposes.

 If you already have a Google account with a payment method defined, the BigQuery setup will consist